argoproj/argo-cd/docs/operator-manual/resource_actions.md

 #### Creating new resources with a custom action
 The resource the action is invoked on would be referred to as the `source resource`.
-The new resource must be permitted on the AppProject level, otherwise the creation will fail.
+The new resource and all the resources implicitly created as a result, must be permitted on the AppProject level, otherwise the creation will fail.

+##### Creating a source resource child resources with a custom action
-If the new resource represents a k8s child of the source resource, the ownerReference should be set on the new resource.
+If the new resource represents a k8s child of the source resource, the source resource ownerReference must be set on the new resource.
 Here is an example Lua snippet, that takes care of constructing a Job resource that is a child of a source CronJob resource - the `obj` is a global variable, which contains the source resource:
 ```
 ...